Pull to refresh

 Allied governments commit billions to break Beijing's grip on rare earths, gallium, and the processing that turns ore into hardware

-Today: Takaichi and Albanese sign critical-minerals, energy, and defense agreements
+May 4th, 2026: Takaichi and Albanese sign critical-minerals, energy, and defense agreements

 Overview

 For more than two decades, China has refined nearly every rare earth element that goes into a smartphone, fighter jet, electric motor, or wind turbine.
-On May 4, Japanese Prime Minister Sanae Takaichi and Australian Prime Minister Anthony Albanese committed up to A$1.3 billion (about US$937 million) to mining and processing projects designed to give Japan a non-Chinese source for gallium, nickel, graphite, rare earths, and fluorite.
+On May 4, Japanese Prime Minister Sanae Takaichi and Australian Prime Minister Anthony Albanese committed up to A$1.3 billion (about US$937 million) to mining and processing projects.
+These projects aim to give Japan a non-Chinese source for gallium, nickel, graphite, rare earths, and fluorite.

 Why it matters